MadKingAaron/YouTube_Network_Data_Collector/README.md

 ## Packet Conversion

- - Make sure to all captures are in the `./Capture` folder created when capturing packets.
+ - Make sure to all captures are in the `./Captures` folder created when capturing packets.
+(Move './tmp/Captures' to './Captures')
  - Run `pcap_to_csv.py` for Linux/Mac OS or `pcap_to_csv_win.py` for Windows systems